maxtlw/maxtlw/README.md

-### Hi there, I'm Max 👋
+### Hi there, I'm Max! 👋

 ## I'm a Computer Engineering Ph.D. and developer
-- 📚 Got a Ph.D. in Control Systems Engineering
+- 📚 Got a Ph.D. in Control Systems Engineering in 2021
 - 🤖 Machine learning enthusiast
 - 🤓 Currently learning.. everything!
 - 💻 Creator of [cryptoblend.xyz](https://cryptoblend.xyz)
-- ⛳ 2021 goal: contribute to more Open Source projects
+- ⛳ 2022 goal: contribute to more Open Source projects

 ### Connect with me: